ncatlab/nlab-content/pages/9/2/0/3/3029/content.md

 * _[Derived Hom-functor / Ext-functor](projective+resolution#DerivedHomFunctor)_ .

-### Nonabelian group extensions (Schreier theory)
+### Extensions by non-abelian groups (Schreier theory)
  {#SchreierTheory}

-We discuss the classification theory for the general case of nonabelian group extensions, first in the form of
+We discuss the classification theory for the general case of [[nonabelian group]] extensions, first in the form of

 * _[Traditional Schreier theory](#SchreierTheoryTraditional)_